heedy/connectordb-desktop/README.md

 ## Installing

 ### Windows
-Use the release installer (go to releases tab in github).
+[Download from website](https://connectordb.io/download).
+The LaptopLogger is included in desktop versions of ConnectorDB.
 If the installer fails, you can get it running by installing Python on your machine, installing the following packages from [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/):
 ```
 apsw